IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/hello-world-1.rst

 and pass the parameters to the CliRunner when it prompts you.

-.. tip:: On most systems, dragging a file to the console's window will type its absolute path in the prompt.
+.. tip:: On most systems, dragging a file to the terminal's window will type its absolute path in the prompt.

 The system traverses the graph and setting the slot values like so: